JM233333/data-structure-visualizer/README.md

 Run the `.jar` file directly to launch the application.

+*Notice:*

+- *JDK 8 or higher version is required.
+If using JDK 10+, you may need to manually add JavaFX modules to your JDK.*

-*Notice: JDK 1.8 or higher version is required.
-If you build the project with Ant, then 1.10.x is required.*
+- *If you build the project with Ant, then 1.10.x is required.*

 ## Quick Start